 Inside: Homeschool styles can take a while to sift through and figure out.
-Keep trying until you find the best one for you!
+Keep trying until you find the best one for you and for your family!

 When you first start homeschooling, no one tells you that it might take a while to find your homeschool style.

 (Homeschool styles?
 What the heck does that even mean?!)

 You jump in eagerly with both feet – or with lots of fear and trembling, depending on your personality – never doubting that you’ll use every single resource you carefully selected…and forked over hundreds of hard-earned dollars for.

 And then it happens.
 The novelty wears off.
 Two months later, it’s not working.

 It’s not working, and you and your kids just might hate homeschooling.

 Panic sets in.
 How can it not work?!
 You spent hours researching curriculum.
 And the money….oh, man.

 So.
 Much.
 Money.
 You start to hyperventilate.

 Then I grab your hands, tell you to take deep breaths, and offer to tell you my story.
 I just might be able to talk you off the homeschool cliff.